Welcome to our website,

 Again we aim to predict the ball will land in the section of the wheel from the .....GREEN.. to the ..RED..... coin placed in the wheel during the spin.

-The rotor (moving part of the wheel) is lifted half way through the demonstration to show the mechanics of the wheel is a genuine John Huxley wheel (A common casino wheel) and has not been rigged electronically to control the out come of every spin.
+The rotor (moving part of the wheel) is lifted half way through the demonstration to show the mechanics of the wheel is a genuine John Huxley wheel (A common casino wheel) and has not been rigged electronically to control the outcome of every spin.

-Visual Skill
+A Visual Skill

 Only when we can identify a particular revolution of ball in a spin, will we be able to predict 'where on the rotor the ball will exit the track' or 'which number' on the rotor the ball will exit the track.
 We have chosen to predict the ball revolution 4-4.75 towards the end of the spin.
 It is possible to predict up to 9 revs or more before the end of every spin.

-With any effective visual roulette system, in order to predict the out come of a spin, you will need to acquire the skill to identify a certain revolution of the ball during the spin.
+With any effective visual roulette system, in order to predict the outcome of a spin, you will need to acquire the skill to identify a certain revolution of the ball during the spin.
 We have discovered a simple method to achieve this.
 The method we use is not guess work nor is it the traditional 1x 2x cross over pattern recognition method.
 Our method involves the observation of how the visual retention of a spin develops during the spin.
-Its a simple and effective method which can be used to consistently pick out the same revolution of the ball in any spin, on all wheel and ball combinations regardless of the wheel speed.
+It’s a simple and effective method which can be used to consistently pick out the same revolution of the ball in any spin, on all wheel and ball combinations regardless of the wheel speed.
 On this occasion we are identifying the ball rev 4 - 4.75 before the end of each spin.
-The distance between each vertical pin = 0.25 ball revolutions.
+The distance between each vertical pin = 0.25 revolution.
 You are not required to identify a certain revolution of the ball in our level wheel game.

 The video shows we were able to predict a particularly revolution of the ball in any spin, this meant we were able to pin point a specific stage of the ball's journey during a spin by visual assessment.
 With this ability, we only need to repeat the same visual assessment process during any spin to tackle any dealer to obtain the information we want.
 This should rule out our predictions obtained on all our other videos were derived from a dealer signature (pattern of results created by the same person spinning the ball).
 So it really doesn't matter who is spinning the ball, with our visual roulette system, you should be able to pin point a specific stage of the ball's journey in any spin, spun by any dealer and on any wheel and ball combination to obtain the final prediction with genuine true skill.